Skip to main content

 Custom headers

-Presets ship with a default header set in the right order.
-You don't want to touch this most of the time, the whole point is to look like Chrome.
-But you'll usually need to tack on an Authorization, Cookie, Referer, or some app-specific header.
+Presets ship with a default header set in the order Chrome sends.
+Most of the time these stay untouched, since matching Chrome is the point.
+What you'll usually need is to add an Authorization, Cookie, Referer, or some app-specific header on top.

-Just add them per-request.
-They get merged into the preset's order at the correct slot (httpcloak knows where Chrome puts authorization vs accept and so on).
+Per-request additions get merged into the preset's order at the correct slot. httpcloak knows where Chrome puts authorization relative to accept, and so on for every standard header.

 resp, err := sess.Do(ctx, &httpcloak.Request{